minond/protoc-gen-typescript-definitions/README.md

 `protoc-gen-typescript-definitions` is a Protocol Buffers compiler plugin that generates TypeScript type definitions for messages.
-Given the following protobuf message you will get a file with the TypeScript definition below it:
+Given the following protobuf file on the left you will get the type definitions on the right:

 <table>
 <tr>